flenter/facebook-tab-pages/README.rst

         'fb_static',
     }

-Finally, run ``python manage.py syncdb`` in your application's directory to create the tables.
+Run ``python manage.py syncdb`` in your application's directory to create the tables.

+Finally don't forget to include fb_tabs.urls in your urls.py.

 ===================